onnia/Local-upload-folder/README.md

 Tasks to run right now are:
 ```
-Grunt watch
+grunt files

+grunt remove

+grunt cover

-Grunt test
+grunt test

 Grunt

 ```

-The the image gallery is running at localhost:1024
+The the image gallery is running at localhost:1050 Port can be configured from package.json file

 The default task for grunt is to fireup the express server and start generating image to the gallery